geekskai/folioify/src/components/submit/README.md

 ## Logo Validation Features

-The v4 system includes specialized logo handling:
+The v5 system includes enhanced logo handling:

 1. **URL Validation**

    - Checks if the URL has a valid image file extension
    - Tests if the image can be loaded successfully
-   - Provides real-time feedback on validation status
+   - Retries failed loads automatically
+   - Provides clear error messages for invalid images

 2. **Preview Functionality**

    - Shows how the logo will appear in listings
    - Proper aspect ratio preservation
    - Loading state during image validation
+   - Accessibility support for screen readers

 3. **Error Handling**
-   - Clear error messages for invalid image URLs
+   - Visual error alerts for invalid image URLs
+   - Descriptive error messages with suggested fixes
-   - Visual indicators for validation status
+   - Graceful fallbacks for edge cases
-   - Prevents form submission until a valid logo is provided
+   - Timeout handling to prevent endless loading states

 ### Technical Implementation